Practical Tips to Increase Online Donations for Churches

 Tip #1: Nail the Virtual Donation Page

-Givelify reveals that over 83% of churches witnessed increased online donations over the last few years.
-At the same time, a vast majority of churches have websites with landing pages that are not optimized for smart devices.
-If the church’s website isn’t optimized, you risk losing several mobile donors.
+Givelify reveals that over 83% of churches have witnessed increased online donations over the last few years.
+At the same time, most churches have websites with landing pages that are not optimized for smart devices.
+You risk losing several mobile donors if the church’s website isn’t optimized.
 One option we use as a website page builder is Elementor.
-They give your churches website the resources needed to have a mobile friendly website.
+They give your church’s website the resources needed for a mobile-friendly website.

-It’s also essential to add the church’s logo and other branding elements on the online donation form to instill a sense of confidence in the virtual visitors.
-When the online donation form creates a familiar look and feel to the church’s website, it can help donors feel more comfortable, leading to an increase in the number of donations your church receives.
+It’s also essential to add the church’s logo and other branding elements to the online donation form to instill confidence in the virtual visitors.
+When the online donation form creates a look and feel similar to the church’s website, it can help donors feel more comfortable, increasing the number of donations your church receives.

-Make sure the donation process involves the fewest possible number of steps to avoid abandonment.
-Resist the temptation to ask the donors to fill our loads of unnecessary data, as it can bog down donors by encouraging them to leave the site without making any donations.
+Ensure the donation process involves the fewest possible steps to avoid abandonment.
+Please resist the temptation to ask the donors to fill our loads of unnecessary data, as it can bog down donors by encouraging them to leave the site without making any donations.

 Tip #2: Utilize Text-to-Give Fundraising

-Use the revolutionary text-to-give fundraising technology to make the donation simple, especially if your church hosts regular congregations.
-It involves donors making donations from their smartphones, using the phones’ web browser, or a texting application.
-The donor can easily donate by sending a specified keyword to a shortcode to donate any amount they wish by adding the specific amount to their phone’s bill or being redirected to a mobile donation page.
+Use the revolutionary text-to-give fundraising technology to make the donation simple, mainly if your church hosts regular congregations.
+It involves donors donating from their smartphones, using the phones’ web browser, or a texting application.
+The donor can easily donate by sending a specified keyword to a shortcode to donate any amount they wish by adding the specific amount to their phone bill or being redirected to a mobile donation page.
 It’s much more convenient than cash, checks, or continuous reminders being sent to potential donors.

 Tip #3: Create A Seamless App

-People rely on smartphones to manage investments, banking, book hotels and taxis, and even pay back money to their friends.
+People rely on smartphones to manage investments and banking, book hotels and taxis, and even pay back money to their friends.
 Since most people have become familiar with the technology, having a branded mobile app for your church can enable you to offer a seamless, spiritual experience.
-Since mobile apps are incredibly versatile, you can use it to connect with your members through podcasts, blogs, live recordings of the sermons, event registration, and several other things besides receiving donations.
-A platform that is designed for this very thing and is recommend by church insurance companies is Subsplash.
+Since mobile apps are incredibly versatile, you can use them to connect with your members through podcasts, blogs, live recordings of the sermons, event registration, and several other things besides receiving donations.
+A platform designed for this very thing and recommended by church insurance companies is Subsplash.
 They have different pricing options depending on the plan you select.
-Check them out and see if they have an option that works for your churches needs.
+Check them out and see if they have an option that works for your church’s needs.

 Tip #4: Cyber Insurance Coverage

-As your church grows and adds these new and important technologies, it will become important to add a new layer of insurance coverages.
+As your church grows and adds these new and vital technologies, adding a new layer of insurance coverage will become essential.
 Cyber Insurance coverage is a relatively new insurance product that can help protect your church from cyber liabilities.
-We have seen an increase of cybercrimes happening around the US.
-These companies who came under a cyber-attack just in 2021 range from JBS Foods, ACER, Brenntag, the Colonial Pipeline, and even an insurance company.
-There was no common industry that was attacked, but rather the companies were randomly picked.
-While having Cyber insurance coverage will not stop the attack, have insurance in place can help offset the cost a church may face.
+We have seen an increase in cybercrimes happening around the US.
+These companies that came under a cyber attack in 2021 range from JBS Foods, ACER, Brenntag, the Colonial Pipeline, and even an insurance company.
+No common industry was attacked; rather, the companies were randomly picked.
+While having Cyber insurance coverage will not stop the attack, having insurance can help offset the cost a church may face.

 Keep Donors And Donations Protected

 Besides regularly updating the donors about how their donations are bringing about positive changes, let them know that the church is taking all the measures to protect their hard-earned money.
 Contact reliable church insurance agents at a reputable church insurance company, such as Integrity Now Insurance Brokers, and get your church insured.